stong3/sihnpy/docs/0.pad_data/download_pad_data.md

 Access and download of the dataset is enabled through [Datalad](https://handbook.datalad.org/en/latest/index.html).
 Instructions to download the dataset are [here](https://portal.conp.ca/dataset?id=projects/preventad-open-bids).
 Note that instructions vary depending on what platform you are downloading the dataset.

 I am not going to focus on the instructions to download Datalad which are detailed [elsewhere](https://handbook.datalad.org/en/latest/intro/installation.html), but the main idea is that you need version >=0.12.5 of DataLad and version >=8.20200309 of git-annex.
-Depending on your choice for installing Datalad, you might also need Python (and I mean... if you are using `sihnpy` you already need Python).
+Depending on your choice for installing Datalad, you might also need Python (and I mean... if you are using `sihnpy` you already have/need Python).

 Once the software above is installed you can move on to the next step.